Saviour Tui: Southern Steel

 Ahead of the 2022 season, Tui signed for Southern Steel.

 International

 New Zealand

 In 2018 and 2019, Tui was included in New Zealand schoolgirl squads.
 She also played for the New Zealand under 21s in the 2020 Cadbury Netball Series.

+She was included in the New Zealand squad for the 2024 Fast5 Netball World Series.

 Samoa

 In July 2022, Tui played for Samoa at the 2023 Netball World Cup Oceania qualifiers.